m-mdy-m/algorithms-data-structures/10.Data_Structures/Array/Associative_Arrays/README.md

 Open addressing has a lower cache miss ratio than separate chaining when the table is mostly empty.
 However, as the table becomes filled with more elements, open addressing's performance degrades exponentially.
 Additionally, separate chaining uses less memory in most cases, unless the entries are very small (less than four times the size of a pointer).

+**Core Idea:**

+Imagine a large filing cabinet with numerous drawers labeled with numbers (buckets).
+A hash function acts like a super-fast sorting mechanism.
+It takes a key (like a person's name) and converts it into a unique number (drawer number) within a predefined range.
+This number is used to directly access the corresponding bucket in the cabinet (hash table array).
+Ideally, each key maps to a unique bucket, allowing for quick retrieval of its associated value stored in that bucket.

+**Implementation Steps:**

+1. **Define the Hash Table:**
+    - An array to store key-value pairs (buckets).
+    - A hash function that takes a key and returns a bucket index within the array's range.

+2. **Adding a Key-Value Pair:**
+    - Calculate the hash index for the key using the hash function.
+    - Check the bucket at that index:
+        - If empty, store the key-value pair directly in that bucket.
+    - **Collision Resolution:** If the bucket is already occupied (collision!), a collision resolution strategy comes into play (explained later).

+3. **Finding a Value:**
+    - Calculate the hash index for the key.
+    - Look at the bucket at that index.
+        - If it contains the exact key-value pair, return the value.
+    - **Collision Resolution:** If there's a collision, use the chosen strategy to find the key-value pair within the bucket or nearby locations (explained later).

+4. **Removing a Key-Value Pair:**
+    - Calculate the hash index for the key.
+    - Find the key-value pair using the collision resolution strategy (similar to finding).
+    - Once located, remove the pair from the bucket.

+**Collision Resolution Techniques:**

+- **Separate Chaining:** Each bucket stores a linked list or another data structure to hold all key-value pairs that hashed to the same index.
+This offers flexibility but can increase memory usage.

+- **Open Addressing:** If the bucket is full, the table probes for the next empty slot in the array following a predefined pattern (linear probing, quadratic probing, etc.).
+This is faster in terms of space but might lead to clustering of elements and slower access as the table fills up.

+**Choosing the Right Method:**

+Separate chaining is generally preferred for its memory efficiency and simpler implementation, especially for scenarios with a high fill factor (many elements in the table).
+Open addressing might be considered if memory is a tight constraint and the fill factor is expected to be low.

+**Hash Function Design:**

+A good hash function should distribute keys uniformly across the buckets to minimize collisions.
+Common techniques involve bitwise operations and mathematical manipulations on the key's data.

 ### Tree Implementations

 Self-balancing binary search trees are another common approach to implementing an associative array, such as an AVL tree or a red–black tree.